DS-100/sp22/grad_proj/gradproject_full.md

 \* Examples of **interesting findings**: interesting data distributions and trends, correlations between different features, the relationship between the data distribution for the general population and specific datasets (e.g., the gender distribution in the census dataset vs. in the mental health dataset), specific features that are notably effective/ineffective for prediction.

 The narrative notebook should include figures sparingly to support specific claims.
 It can include runnable components, but it should not have large amounts of code.
-The length of the report should be 8+/-2 pages when it is printed as a PDF, excluding figures and code.
+The length of the report should be 8 ± 2 pages when it is printed as a PDF, excluding figures and code.

 Tip: if you need to write a large amount of $\LaTeX$, you may want to use the `%%latex` cell magic.

-Please submit everything as a zip file to the final report submission link.
+Please submit everything as a zip file to the final report submission portal on Gradescope.
 Please make sure the folder in the zip file has the following structure:

 ```
 studentIDs/